Inch House, Edinburgh: Description

 Inch House is located in the south of Edinburgh, two miles south east of the city centre.
 The district is now known as The Inch and contains Inch Park and the Inch housing development.
 Access from the west is by a roadway off Gilmerton Road, through the original west gate of the property.
 Access from the east is from Old Dalkeith Road by a roadway which skirts the northern boundary of the City of Edinburgh Council's Inch plant nursery and horticultural training centre, formerly the walled garden of Inch House.
 Originally a tower house, several major additions have been made to the building over the centuries.

 The seventeenth-century tower house

 The original L-shaped tower dates from 1617.
 The wide staircase added at the re-entrant angle of the tower in 1634 was an unusual feature in towers of this period.
 The large doorway, created on the north side of the tower at the same time, is now internal as a result of later additions.
 The lintel carries the date 1617, the motto "Blessed be God" above the initials James Winram (IW) and his wife Jean Swinton (JS).
 The ground-floor room, originally a vault or cellar, occupies the entire breadth of the tower.
 It has a barrel-vaulted ceiling, and the original stonework is now revealed as a feature.
 There are smaller rooms on the second and third floors from where a turret stair leads to a roof area which commands panoramic views.

+A carved stone displayed in the foyer, depicting a castle similar to Edinburgh's coat of arms, was brought from Bridgend Farmhouse in the 19th-century.